Sexual Harassment Attorneys

-Sexual harassment comes in many different forms, each of which has the ability to significantly and negatively impact victims’ lives, relationships and careers.
-Sometimes, sexual harassment creates a hostile work environment, a workplace culture where lewd and sexually explicit conversation become the norm.
+Sexual harassment comes in many different forms, each of which has the ability to significantly and negatively impact victims’ lives, relationships, and careers.
+Sometimes, sexual harassment creates a hostile work environment, a workplace culture where lewd and sexually explicit conversations become the norm.
 In other cases, victims face quid pro quo sexual harassment, with supervisors offering promotions and other favorable treatment in exchange for sexual and romantic interaction.
 Every time sexual harassment occurs, it should be reported and eradicated in order to prevent similar behavior in the future.

 Get Help From a New York Sexual Harassment Lawyer

 At Console Mattiacci Law, LLC we represent all types of sexual harassment victims.
 Sexual harassment is not limited to one gender or one type of workplace.
 Any person of any gender or sexual orientation can sexually harass another individual.
 If you were a victim of sexual harassment in New York, our legal team is prepared to protect your rights.
-To schedule a fully confidential, no obligation review of your case, please do not hesitate to call us today at 215-545-7676.
+To schedule a fully confidential, no-obligation review of your case, please do not hesitate to call us today at 215-545-7676.